 Figure 3 also highlights the difference in unemployment patterns between the last two recessions and the many prior recessions.
 In the last two recessions, especially the one of the early 1990s, aggregate inflows into unemployment moved comparatively little.
-Thus, weak aggregate inflow effects, as measured in Shimer's preferred analysis, are really a feature of these last two recessions rather than a stylized fact of recessionary unemployment as a whole.
-However, we shall see in our forthcoming disaggregate analysis (section 2.D) that the aggregate picture presented in figure 3 masks some important heterogeneity in the effects of different inflow rates for different sub-groups of the unemployed.
-We shall see that this particularly affects the interpretation of the last two recessions.
+Thus, weak aggregate inflow effects, as measured in Shimer's preferred analysis, appear to be a feature of these last two recessions rather than a stylized fact of recessionary unemployment as a whole.
+In any case, in the next two sections, we shall see reasons to question figure 3's depiction of the most recent recessions.
+In section 2.C, we shall see that the apparent weakness of inflow effects in the 2000/01 recession varies with the method of correcting for the CPS redesign.
+And our disaggregate analysis in section 2.D will reveal that the aggregate picture presented in figure 3 masks some important heterogeneity in the effects of different inflow rates for different sub-groups of the unemployed.
+In the end, the inflow effects in the last recession will not look so different from those in prior recessions.